vzsg/Curly/README.md

 ### 3. (Linux only) Check system dependencies

-If you're building for Linux, you need to have the `uuid-dev` package installed in the builder image, and `libuuid1` in the runtime image.
+If you're building for Linux, you need to have the `uuid-dev` package installed – a requirement of Perfect-LinuxBridge.
+If you are building a thin Docker image, be sure to install `libuuid1` in the final build.

 ### 4. Profit!